Long -Term Care Ombudsman - San Mateo County

 RSVP of San Mateo & Northern Santa Clara Counties

-You need to have a passion for working with elders - not as projects, but as people deserving of respect and quality care.
-All else flows from that central point.
+OSSMC is looking for individuals who have a passion for working with elders - not as projects, but as people deserving of respect and quality care.

-Most residents of nursing homes are responsible adults - our job is to treat them and their concerns accordingly.
+Most residents of nursing homes and assisted living facilities are responsible adults - OSSMC mission is to treat them and their concerns accordingly.
 We challenge long-term care facilities to deliver the highest standards of individualized care for their residents.
 We advocate for the health, safety, and dignity of these residents and broader changes in the system.
 We advocate for resident's rights - making sure that they are not physically or financially abused or neglected and ensuring that the dignity of the residents is always preserved and advocated for.

 1. Provide advocacy services to protect the health, safety, welfare, rights and quality of life of residents in the long-term facilities to which assigned.

 2. Receive, investigate and resolve complaints of residents, utilizing appropriate investigation and problem-solving methods.

 3. Comply with all federal and state requirements and local program procedures.

 4. Function cooperatively as a team member, under staff supervision, keeping your immediate supervisor apprised at all times of situations developing in assigned facilities.